j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Remembering has its opposite in dismembering
 To remember is to join some greater body, rolling serpentine through time,

-Forgetfulness guards against atrophy, allows for growth
+Forgetfulness guards against atrophy, fosters growth

 "One who has perfected... the twin arts of remembering and forgetting is in a position to play at battledore and shuttlecock with the whole of existence."^[Bretall, R. W., Kierkegaard, S. (1959).
 A Kierkegaard Anthology.
 NY: Modern Library.]